[ Skip Main Nav ]

 According to our Alumni Association, 11 percent of our 23,300 business school graduates who responded to our 2011 survey have started a business.

-Review the learning outcomes report for the Master of Business Administration program.
+Review the program student learning outcomes (PDF) report for the Master of Business Administration program.

 The University of Phoenix School of Business prepares students for the 21st-century business world by collaborating with business leaders to develop programs that align with employer needs.